 In terms of domestic adoption, it also can vary based on your family, whether you are adopting an infant through a placing agency or family/relative adoption.
 It can be difficult to even give an exact range since it varies so greatly.
 It is important to speak to your social worker, agency professional, home study provider, or adoption attorney to get a better idea of long this process will take for your family specifically.
 After the child is placed in your home, regardless of whether it is foster care or domestic adoption, there is a minimum of six months before you can finalize.

 How Much Does it Cost to Complete an Adoption in Virginia?

 Adoption costs vary from adoption to adoption and between adoption service providers.
 There is no charge when you adopt a special needs child in foster care in Virginia.
 Further, adoption assistance, also called subsidized adoption, is a means of providing a money payment and/or services to adoptive parents on behalf of a child with special needs from foster care in Virginia.
 Parents can be eligible based on the needs of the child; however, most children who have special needs can receive some adoption assistance.
 Currently, this is an average amount of $450-$690 a month in Virginia.
 More information can be found at NACAC.

-The cost to adoption through international adoption in Virginia can vary as well.
-Country costs differ between countries if you are pursuing an intercountry adoption.
-Home studies usually range from around $1,000 to $3,000 dollars depending on various factors like the number of visits, how many homes need to be visited, and the number of interviews needed.
+The cost to adopt through international adoption in Virginia can vary as well.
+Country costs differ between countries if you are pursuing intercountry adoption.
+Home studies usually range from around $1,000 to 3,000 dollars depending on various factors like the number of visits, how many homes need to be visited, and the number of interviews needed.
 The total cost depending on the country and other factors can total between $20,000 and $40,000.
 This is relatively constant state by state.

-Once you make a decision on what is best for your family, you will begin a journey which will change you and a child’s life forever.
+Once you decide on what is best for your family, you will begin a journey that will change you and a child’s life forever.
 You will be a forever family.